MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ### Non-zonal deployments

-If you don't use multiple availability zones or regions, then your data is likely to be stored within a single data center.
-In the unlikely event of a data center outage, your solution might be unavailable and your data could be lost.
+If you don't use multiple availability zones or regions, then Azure doesn't make any guarantees about whether your resources are deployed into a single data centre or split across multiple data centers in the region.

 :::image type="content" border="false" source="./_images/regions-availability-zones/non-zonal.png" alt-text="Diagram showing the solution deployed into a single data center, within a single availability zone.":::

+From a reliability perspective, if any part of the region experiences an outage then there's a chance that your workload might be impacted.
+If this happens, your solution might be unavailable, or your data could be lost.

+For highly latency-sensitive workloads, this approach might also result in lower performance.
+Your workload components might not be colocated in the same data center, and so you might observe some latency for intra-region traffic.

 The single-region deployment model has the following effects on your architectural concerns: